adwylie/iws-feature-requests/README.md

 The project is set up to be automatically deployed to Heroku after unit tests pass (on travis).
 Perhaps for troubleshooting you (well, me actually) can run the project locally using the production database (postgresql).

-1. After the first three steps above we need to log into heroku and set an environment variable.
+1. After the first four steps above we need to log into heroku and set an environment variable.
     ```
     heroku auth:login

-    DATABASE_URL=`heroku config:get DATABASE_URL -a adwylie-iws-feature-requests`
+    export DATABASE_URL=`heroku config:get DATABASE_URL -a adwylie-iws-feature-requests`
     ```
 2. Then we can continue on to run the server using production db: `heroku local web`.